 University of Arizona is a wonderful choice for students pursuing an Animal Science degree.
 Animal science majors from University of Arizona receive an earnings boost of around 8.1% over the typical income of animal science majors.
 Want a sizable student body?
 This school has over 20,000 students on campus.

-Considering that 7.0% of student loan borrowers are in default, Arizona's default rate of 6.0% is impressive.
-The student body at this school is really diverse and welcomes undergraduates from across 51 states and territories and at least 47 countries.
+The student body at this school is really diverse and welcomes undergraduates from across 50 states and territories and at least 47 countries.
+Each year, somewhere around 74.0% first-year students get scholarships, with the typical award being $7,521.
 Get all the essential details on Arizona by checking out their scorecard.

 Texas Tech University is one of the finest schools in the U.S. for Animal Science.
 After graduating, Animal Science students typically make an average of $31,380 at the beginning of their careers.
 This school is one of the largest schools in Texas.